 NOIRFLUX designed and developed this responsive art system for the Cultural Semiotic Alliance, a non-profit arts organization that will be presenting a series of responsive art works on the platform.

-THE NOW at cooltureIMPACT, New York, NY
+THE NOW at cooltureIMPACT, NY, NY

 THE NOW, the inaugural work of responsive art to run on the cooltureIMPACT platform, offers a journey into magical worlds, opening doors to hidden places and participatory environments.
 THE NOW explores transitory spaces and unseen parallel realities, in a cinematic voyage to visually striking realms, live painting, and animated characters with evolving narratives.
 Visitors are invited to walk, move and unravel the different storylines.